All children in DeKalb County will enter Kindergarten ready to learn as assessed by a shared definition of “readiness.”

 What we’ll accomplish

-90% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County within a six-year period.
+90% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County by 2015.

 Data we’re using to measure progress

 The percent of entering kindergarten students screened as “ready” based on a common definition of kindergarten readiness shared countywide.